-According a 2014 EPA study, a total of nearly 8,000 Americans suffered heat-related deaths between 1979 and 2010.
+According to a 2016 EPA study, a total of more than 9,000 Americans suffered heat-related deaths between 1979 and 2010.
 The 2012 Natural Resource Defense Council study of 40 major U.S. cities showed that the historic average mortality per summer was 1,332 between 1975 and 2004.
 This reveals that annually more people in the U.S. die from severe summer heat than from hurricanes, lightning, tornadoes, floods, and earthquakes combined.

-According to the National Climatic Data Center, a strong heat wave affected Texas in the summers of 1999, 2000, and 2011.
-During these heat waves, multiple counties suffered in terms of injuries and deaths, mostly to the elderly.
+According to the National Climatic Data Center (NCDC), a strong heatwave affected Texas in the summers of 1999, 2000, and 2011.
+During these heatwaves, multiple counties suffered in terms of injuries and deaths, mostly to the elderly.
 During these periods, some Texas counties also experienced extreme heat events.
-Table 10-1 contains temperature summaries temperature summaries related to extreme heat for the Wharton weather station (Pierce 1 E).

-Table 10-1 contains temperature summaries related to extreme heat for the Pierce 1 E weather station.
+Table 10-1 contains temperature summaries related to extreme heat for Wharton County recorded by NOAA weather stations.
+NOAA weather station climate data consists of information collected from May 1904 to September 2011 by Pierce 1 E (USC00417020) weather station augmented with data from October 2011 to March 2021 from El Campo (USC00412786) weather station.
 These temperatures are experienced throughout the entire planning area (City of East Bernard, City of El Campo, City of Wharton, and Wharton County Unincorporated Areas).